lpsm-dev/lpsm-dev/README.md

 <p>
   <samp>
-    Enthusiast, explorer and lover of DevOps culture, development with Python, NodeJS, Shell Script, PowerShell, Ruby and low level programming with C (OpenMP), automations and cloud.
+    Enthusiast, explorer and lover of DevOps culture, development with Python, NodeJS, Shell Script, PowerShell, Ruby and low level programming with C (OpenMP), automation and cloud.
 I currently work focused on container orchestration environments, cloud infrastructure, CI/CD pipeline construction for software delivery, git workflow and monitoring environments.
 I participate in DevOps projects with CI/CD, Infra as Code and GitFlow, managed by agile methodologies (Scrum and Kanban).
   </samp>
 </p>